lorenzofox3/lorenzofox/posts/schema-first-design/index.md

 I invite you to go through the [JSON schema documentation](https://json-schema.org) for more details on the syntax.
 But, even without that knowledge, you can understand the overall schema definition with some fields being informative(description, title, etc.) and others being declarative of the data contracts.

 The syntax seems a bit verbose, but it brings a lot of flexibility and power as we will soon see.
+You could anyway avoid some boilerplate by generating the schema on the fly based on a record of command name/command input schema, for example.

 ### Runtime behaviour